 The premise seems to be quite relevant to our world today in which women are caught in traditional roles while reaching to shine with their own light.
 Taking a back seat has been the way most women have dealt with the male hierarchy over the years.
 Now women want to be recognized for their own education, accomplishments and individual achievements.

 It is not strictly a feminist film, but rather a tender study in the reality of women’s lives still today.

-If it comes your way, take a gander and see what you think!
+If it comes your way, take a gander and tell us what you think!